POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 Lifestyle changes such as increased sodium intake, mindful exercise routines, select medication, and limitation of environmental triggers go a long way in minimizing the toll of POTS on the body.

 POTS & Dysautonomia can certainly get in the way.
 With a little dedication and mindfulness however, I’ve been able to do most anything I enjoyed pre-diagnosis.
-With some extra precautions and accommodations in place I’ve been able to graduate from university, maintain consistent work, and enjoy an active life (including the occasional skateboarding, surfing, swimming, DIY projects, and beyond).
+With extra precautions and accommodations in place I’ve been able to graduate from university, maintain consistent work, and enjoy an active life (including the occasional skateboarding, surfing, swimming, DIY projects, and beyond).

 Firsthand Experience